-The BC Public Service Exit Survey has been conducted on an on-going basis starting in 2007.
+The BC Public Service Exit Survey has been conducted on an ongoing basis since 2007.

-The responses of those resigning or retiring from public service provide information and insight into factors behind an individual’s decision to leave.
-Analysis and compilation of the data tracks circumstances and issues that impacted those decisions, thus facilitating future strategies for employee engagement and retention.
-The findings can be broadly said to fit under five key questions:
+The responses of employees who are resigning or retiring from public service provide insight into factors behind employees' decisions to leave.
+Analysis and compilation of the data tracks circumstances and issues that impacted their reasons for departure, thus facilitating future strategies for employee engagement and retention.
+The findings fit broadly under six key questions:

 1. Under what circumstances are respondents resigning or retiring from the BC Public Service?

 2. What are the respondents’ levels of engagement when resigning or retiring?

 3. What factors contributed to respondents’ decision to resign or retire?

 4. What can be done differently to retain respondents?